A5pir1n/Pixel-Labeler/README.md

 3. Re-label the image using the tool.
 3. Click "Save Labels" when finished labelling.
 5. Go to the same folder
-6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
+6. Upload the original image, label.json, and description.txt that uses one sentence to describe the foreground object
 7. Submit a pull request.